Validation Methods for Energy Time Series Scenarios from Deep Generative Models: Numerical studies

 \subsection{Power spectral density}

 Following the standard literature approach, we concatenate the generated scenarios to form a single continuous time series and then calculate the PSD using Welch's method~\citep{chen2018model, wei2019short, qi2020optimal}.
 The results for PV capacity factor, wind capacity factor, and intra-day prices are shown in Figure~\ref{fig:PSD}.
 We observe that the scenarios generated by the WGAN exhibit similar PSDs as the historical scenarios for all three data sets.
 The GAN- and VAE-generated scenarios show slight mismatches for PV and wind capacity factors, and there is a larger mismatch for the VAE-generated intra-day price scenarios.
+Specifically, the PSDs for the PV capacity factors reveal that the VAE-generated scenarios underestimate the fluctuations of medium length periods between 8\,h and 2\,h, and result in higher fluctuation for shorter time series, i.e., noisy scenarios.
+Meanwhile, the GAN-generated PV capacity factor scenarios have constantly higher fluctuations compared to the historical data.
+None of the above insights can be retrieved by relying on PDF and ACF alone.

 We present the PSD over periods between 48\,h and 30\,min, where 30\,min is the Nyquist frequency for the 15\,min sampling interval.
 We mark the periods over 12\,h in gray to indicate that they are likely to overlap different scenarios and lead to spurious results.
 Shifting the considered periods of our data proportional to \cite{chen2018model} as discussed in Section~\ref{sec:TheoryPSD} would result in periods between 3 weeks and 5\,h.
 Such a shift disregards, for instance, the peaks in the intra-day price PSD (see Figure~\ref{fig:PSD}).
 Therefore, we conclude that it is indispensable to constrain the PSD to relevant periods, especially when working with concatenated time series.